Libensemble/libensemble/docs/resource_manager/overview.rst

  **match_slots** [boolean]:
     When splitting resource sets across multiple nodes, slot IDs must match.
-    Useful if setting an environment variable such as ``CUDA_VISIBLE_DEVICES`` to specific slots counts, which should match over multiple nodes.
+    Useful if setting an environment variable such as ``CUDA_VISIBLE_DEVICES`` to specific slot counts, which should match over multiple nodes.
     Default: True

 In the following example, assume the next simulation requires **four** resource